sandeepzgk/sqlcpp/README.md

 ### ADDITIONAL IMPORTANT NOTES ###
-* Ensure that you ***DO NOT*** instantiate more than 1 instance of DBManager.
-This does not have a singleton pattern and WILL cause some issues.
+* ##### The code now implements singleton pattern and you can get the instance anywhere #####
 * The filename for the db is test.db which can be changed to anything else
-* the initial startup of the code is delayed by two seconds to ensure that the db is ready with tables and everything is set to work
+* There is no delay in startup of the code
-* this uses detachable threads to write data to the db
+* this uses detachable threads to write data to the db and only ONE write thread is available
-* the destructor will sleep the main thread to ensure that all data has been written to the tables
+* Before exiting the application just check if isBusy function is returning true or false, if its busy please **DO NOT EXIT**
 * the write call should immediately return control to the main thread, as it has already spawn a write thread to the DB which will kill itself after execution.

 ### EXPLORING THE DB ###